DETAILED ACTION

 electronically submitting, by the device, over the network to an online network resource, without user input, the generated claim submission; and

-controlling, by the device, over the network, the user device based on generated claim submission, the control comprising mechanisms that automatically monitor and manage real world functionality and digital functionality of the user device without user input.
+controlling, by the device, over the network, the user device based on generated claim submission, the control comprising the executable file executing to automatically monitor and manage real world functionality and digital functionality of the user device without user input, the control comprising the executable file automatically modifying an operation of the user device by restricting at least one network activity of the user device responsive to the determined event.

 2. The method of claim 1, further comprising: